coderefinery/template-workshop-webpage/content/audience.md

 - You wish you could reproduce your own results better.
 - You wish you could automate your work better.
 - You, or your group, can't share or reuse code.
-- You overall want to become more efficient at your work, by using the best possible tools.
+- You want to become more efficient at your work overall, by using the best possible tools.

 </div>

 This course is not designed for "professional software engineers" or to make you one.
-You can register with your friends/group as a **team** and you'll work together in exercise rooms, and you'll be able to work together after the course as well.
+You can register with your friends/group as a team and you'll work together in exercise rooms, and you'll be able to work together after the course as well.